avf2001/IELTS/Speaking Part 1.md

 * Do most people celebrate their birthdays with a party in your country?
 * Which birthdays are considered important in your country?
 ## Childhood
+* Did you enjoy your childhood?
+* What is your first memory of your childhood?
+* Did you have a lot of friends when you were a child?
+* What did you enjoy doing as a child?
+* Do you think it is better for children to grow up in the city or in the countryside?
 ## Clothes
+* Are clothes important to you?
+* What kind of clothes do you usually wear?
+* Do you ever wear the traditional clothes of your country?
+* Where do you usually buy your clothes?
+* Have you ever worn a uniform?
+* Do most people in your country follow fashion?
 ## Computers
 ## Daily routine
 ## Dictionaries